PengJiyuan/unused-npm-names/README.md

 $ unn react react-dom react-router fdsagdainfkdsaj

 # output
-fdsagdainfkdsaj: Unused!
+fdsagdainfkdsaj: Unused ✅
-react-dom: Used!
+react-dom: Used ❌
-react: Used!
+react-router: Used ❌
-react-router: Used!
+react: Used ❌
 ```

 ## LICENSE